Be languorous in your return, o spring,

 And I will come to love it when it comes,

-But I would breathe the pause now, if I may.
+But I would let life pause now, if it may.